 The descriptions of individual product indications are not always country-specific, and may contain information that is outside the approved indications in any one country.

 is an oral inhibitor of the mTOR pathway.
-Afinitor is approved in more than 120 countries, including the US, EU member states and Japan for certain patients with advanced renal cell carcinoma whose disease has progressed on or after certain other treatments.
-Afinitor has been approved in more than 110 countries, including the US, EU member states and Japan, for the treatment of certain neuroendocrine tumors (NET) of pancreatic origin.
-It was approved in more than 45 countries, including the US and EU member states, for the treatment of certain patients with nonfunctional NET of gastrointestinal or lung origin.
-Afinitor, in combination with exemestane, is approved in 117 countries to treat certain postmenopausal women with advanced hormone receptor-positive, HER2-negative breast cancer that has progressed on non-steroidal aromatase inhibitors.
+Afinitor is approved in more than 120 countries, including the US, EU member states and Japan, for patients with advanced renal cell carcinoma whose disease has progressed during or after treatment with vascular endothelial growth factor-targeted therapy (in the EU), or after failure of treatment with sunitinib or sorafenib (in the US).
+Additionally, Afinitor is approved in more than 110 countries, including the US, EU member states and Japan, for patients with progressive neuroendocrine tumors (NETs) of pancreatic origin that are unresectable, locally advanced or metastatic; in more than 45 countries, including the US and EU member states, for patients with progressive, well-differentiated, nonfunctional NETs of gastrointestinal or lung origin that are unresectable, locally advanced or metastatic; and in 117 countries, in combination with exemestane, for postmenopausal women with advanced hormone receptor-positive (HR+)/human epidermal growth factor receptor 2-negative (HER2-) breast cancer after recurrence or progression following treatment with a nonsteroidal aromatase inhibitor (in the EU), or after failure of treatment with letrozole or anastrozole (in the US).
 All oncology indications are approved under the trade name Afinitor in the tablet formulation.
-Everolimus, under the trade names Afinitor in the US and Votubia in the EU, is approved in more than 95 countries to treat certain patients with TSC who have renal angiomyolipoma, as well as certain patients with tuberous sclerosis complex (TSC) who have subependymal giant cell astrocytoma (SEGA).
-The dispersible tablets for oral suspension formulation (Afinitor, Afinitor Disperz, Votubia) is approved for patients with TSC who have SEGA in more than 40 countries including the US, EU member states and Japan.
-Dispersible tablets also are approved in more than 30 countries, including the US and EU member states, as adjunctive treatment for TSC-associated partial-onset seizures in patients as young as age two.
-Everolimus, the active ingredient in Afinitor/Votubia, is also available under the trade names Zortress/Certican for use in transplantation in the US and EU, respectively, and is exclusively licensed to Abbott and sublicensed to Boston Scientific for use in drug-eluting stents.
+Everolimus, under the trade names Afinitor in the US and Votubia in the EU, is also approved in more than 100 countries to treat patients with tuberous sclerosis complex (TSC) who have subependymal giant cell astrocytoma (SEGA) not requiring immediate surgery, and in more than 95 countries to treat patients with TSC who have renal angiomyolipoma not requiring immediate surgery.
+The dispersible tablets for oral suspension formulation are approved in more than 40 countries – including the US (under the trade name Afinitor Disperz), EU member states (under the trade name Votubia) and Japan (under the trade name Afinitor) – for patients with TSC who have SEGA.
+Dispersible tablets are also approved in more than 30 countries – including EU member states (as Votubia) and the US (as Afinitor Disperz) – as adjunctive treatment for patients aged two years and older with TSC-associated partial-onset seizures.
+Everolimus is available under the trade names Zortress/Certican for use in transplantation in the US and the EU, respectively.
+It is exclusively licensed to Abbott and sublicensed to Boston Scientific for use in drug-eluting stents.

 Exjade and Jadenu (deferasirox)

-is an oral iron chelator approved for the treatment of chronic iron overload due to blood transfusions in patients two years of age and older, as well as chronic iron overload in patients with non-transfusion-dependent thalassemia in patients 10 years of age and older.
-Patients with chronic anemia from diseases such as thalassemia, sickle cell disease and myelodysplastic syndromes require repeated transfusions, which puts them at risk of iron overload.
-Exjade, a dispersible tablet for oral suspension, was first approved in 2005 and is now approved in more than 100 countries, including the US, EU member states and Japan.
-An oral film-coated tablet formulation that can be swallowed whole or crushed is approved in more than 60 countries, including the US and EU member countries, under the tradename Jadenu or Exjade.
-Regulatory reviews are still ongoing in several countries.
-In addition to the film-coated tablet formulation, an additional formulation has also been developed as granules, as an alternative for patients who cannot swallow tablets, using the same composition as the film-coated tablet formulation.
-The granules have been approved in the US, Japan and EU, under the names Jadenu Sprinkle, Jadenu and Exjade, respectively.
+is an oral iron chelator approved for the treatment of chronic iron overload due to blood transfusions in patients two years of age and older, and of chronic iron overload in patients 10 years of age and older with non-transfusion-dependent thalassemia.
+Exjade, a dispersible tablet for oral suspension, was first approved in 2005 and is now approved in more than 100 countries, including the US, EU and Japan.
+An oral film-coated tablet formulation that can be swallowed or crushed is also approved in countries including the US and Canada (under the tradename Jadenu or Exjade, depending on the country).
+Additionally, the formulation has been developed as granules and is approved in the US, EU and Japan.

 Gleevec/Glivec (imatinib mesylate/imatinib)

-is a kinase inhibitor approved as a targeted therapy for Philadelphia chromosome-positive (Ph+) chronic myeloid leukemia (CML) and to treat patients with metastatic and/or unresectable KIT (CD117) positive (KIT+) gastrointestinal stromal tumors (GIST), and as an adjuvant treatment for certain adult patients following resection of KIT+ GIST.
-First launched in 2001, Gleevec/Glivec is approved in more than 125 countries.
-Gleevec/Glivec is also approved in the US, EU and Japan to treat Ph+ acute lymphoblastic leukemia, a rapidly progressive form of leukemia.
-In addition, Gleevec/Glivec is approved in the US and EU to treat dermatofibrosarcoma protuberans, a rare solid tumor; hypereosinophilic syndrome; myelodysplastic/myeloproliferative diseases and other rare blood disorders.
-In the US, Gleevec is also approved for aggressive systemic mastocytosis.
-Gleevec/Glivec has received approvals in more than 80 countries as a post-surgery (adjuvant 3 setting) therapy for certain adult patients with KIT+ GIST.
-Following FDA approval in 2013, the EMA approved Gleevec/Glivec in July 2013 for pediatric patients with newly diagnosed Ph+ acute lymphoblastic leukemia in combination with chemotherapy.
+is a kinase inhibitor approved as a targeted therapy for adult and pediatric patients with Philadelphia chromosome-positive (Ph+) chronic myeloid leukemia (CML) in the chronic phase.
+It is also approved to treat patients with Ph+ CML in the blast, accelerated or chronic phase after failure with interferon; to treat patients with metastatic and/or unresectable gastrointestinal stromal tumors (GIST) that are KIT (CD117)-positive (KIT+); and as an adjuvant treatment for certain adult patients following resection of KIT+ GIST.
+First launched in 2001, Gleevec/Glivec is approved in approximately 125 countries.
+It is approved in more than 80 countries as a post-surgery therapy for certain adult patients with KIT+ GIST.
+Additionally, Gleevec/Glivec is approved in the US, EU and Japan to treat Ph+ acute lymphoblastic leukemia (a rapidly progressive form of leukemia); in the US and EU to treat dermatofibrosarcoma protuberans (a rare solid tumor), hypereosinophilic syndrome, myelodysplastic/myeloproliferative diseases and other rare blood disorders; and in the US (as Gleevec) to treat aggressive systemic mastocytosis.

-is a cyclin-dependent kinase inhibitor, a class of drugs that help slow the growth of tumors by inhibiting two proteins called cyclin-dependent kinase 4 and 6 (CDK4/6) approved for the treatment of postmenopausal women with hormone receptor positive, human epidermal growth factor receptor-2 negative locally advanced or metastatic breast cancer as initial endocrine-based therapy in combination with an aromatase inhibitor.
-Kisqali has been approved in approximately 60 countries, including in the US in March 2017 and in the EU member states in August 2017.
-In May 2017, the FDA also approved the Kisqali Femara CoPack (ribociclib tablets; letrozole tablets).
+is a cyclin-dependent kinase inhibitor, a class of drugs that helps slow the progression of cancer by inhibiting two proteins called cyclin-dependent kinase 4 and 6 (CDK4/6).
+It is indicated for the treatment of postmenopausal women (and, in the US, pre- or perimenopausal women) with HR+/HER2- locally advanced or metastatic breast cancer as initial endocrine-based therapy in combination with an aromatase inhibitor.
+In the US and the EU, Kisqali is also indicated for use in combination with fulvestrant as first- or second-line therapy in postmenopausal women.
+Kisqali was originally approved in the US in 2017 and is now approved in more than 70 countries, including EU member states.
+In 2017, the FDA also approved the Kisqali Femara Co-Pack (ribociclib tablets and letrozole tablets).
 Kisqali was developed by the Novartis Institutes for Biomedical Research (NIBR) under a research collaboration with Astex Pharmaceuticals.

-suspension for intravenous infusion is a CD19-directed genetically modified autologous chimeric antigen receptor T (CAR-T) cell therapy.
-Kymriah is approved in the US for the treatment of patients up to 25 years of age with B‑cell precursor acute lymphoblastic leukemia that is refractory or in second or later relapse, and of adult patients with relapsed or refractory large B-cell lymphoma after two or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified, high grade B-cell lymphoma and DLBCL arising from follicular lymphoma.
+suspension for intravenous infusion is a CD19-directed genetically modified autologous chimeric antigen receptor T-cell (CAR-T) therapy.
+Kymriah received FDA approval in 2017 for the treatment of patients up to 25 years of age with B‑cell precursor acute lymphoblastic leukemia (ALL) that is refractory or in second or later relapse, and in May 2018 for the treatment of adult patients with relapsed or refractory (r/r) large B-cell lymphoma, including diffuse large B-cell lymphoma (DLBCL), high-grade B-cell lymphoma, and DLBCL arising from follicular lymphoma.
 Kymriah is not indicated for the treatment of patients with primary central nervous system lymphoma.
-In the EU, the CHMP issued a positive opinion recommending the approval of Kymriah in relapsed/refractory DLBCL after two or more lines of systemic therapy after and in pediatric and young adult patients up to 25 years of age with relapsed/refractory B-cell ALL that is refractory, in relapse post-transplant or in second or later relapse.
-The European Commission usually follows CHMP recommendation.
-Additional regulatory filings are under review for Kymriah in Canada, Switzerland, Australia and Japan.
+Kymriah is also approved in countries including EU member states and Switzerland for the treatment of children and young adults with r/r B-cell ALL, and adult patients with r/r DLBCL.

 Lutathera (USAN: lutetium Lu 177 dotatate/INN: lutetium (177Lu) oxodotreotide)